mxagar/tool_guides/ansible/ansible_howto.md

 ### 4.2 Ansible Playbooks: Sections

-We have some common sections in a playbook YAML file.
+We have some common sections in a playbook YAML file:
+- Hosts/Targets: where our play will run and options it will run with
+- Vars: variables that will apply to the play, on all target systems
+- Tasks: the list of tasks that will be executed within the play, this section can also be used for pre and post tasks
+- Handlers: the list of handlers that are executed as a notify key from a task; they are often used for debugging.
+- Roles: list of roles to be imported into the play

 ```bash
 # Host/Mac